Whether your cider and perry is a blend or a single variety, the engine room of its flavour is the choice of apples and pears in its makeup.

 Foxwhelp – An iconic bittersharp with emphasis on the ‘sharp’.
 Foxwhelp has a wonderful intensity of wild strawberry and lemony citrus with huge, billowing aromatics, all skewered through with the most electric acidity of any drink we’re aware of.
 That sharpness polarises, but to those of us who love Foxwhelp there’s nothing in the world to match it.
 We gave it an in-depth look here.

 Harry Masters’ Jersey – Packs a blast of intense tannin in its youth, this is an apple built for ageing and which rewards it superbly.
-Ripe Harry Masters’ Jersey given a few years to soften is a swathe of waxy yellow apricot, honeysuckle and hay, backed up by those firm, almost meaty tannins.
-We love it, and we wrote more about it here.
+Ripe Harry Masters’ Jersey given a few years to soften is a medium-bodied swathe of waxy yellow apricot, honeysuckle and hay, backed up by those firm, almost meaty tannins.
+Although it can be very astringent and uneven in its ripening, when it’s good we absolutely love it, and we wrote more about it here.

 Kingston Black – A rare example of an apple that has big fruitiness alongside a healthy serving of both tannin and acidity.
 Its flavours sashay between deep citrus and tropical fruits like apricot and its medium to full bodied texture is often described as “vinous” or “winey” by people who know these things.
 We put it under the microscope here.